 So instead of getting stressed, I have learned how to put together simple, yet creative decorating ideas that keep me inspired, yet sane throughout the season.
 My motto is always “It doesn’t have to be fancy to be perfect”!

-How to Make 5 Minute DIY Christmas Luminaries
+How to Make Cranberry Cedar Christmas Luminaries

 These luminaries will take you less than 5 minutes and can be used as a table centerpiece, to decorate your porch, your mantel or maybe all of them!
 I have decorated with cedar clippings and cranberries for the past 15 years.
 It never goes out of style.

 - Cranberries.
 You can usually find a bag of them easily in your produce section.
 Or purchase faux cranberries to use year after year.